dbt-labs/docs.getdbt.com/website/blog/2023-03-23-audit-helper.md

 ## Installation instructions
 Let’s start by setting the stage for the audit_helper package to work in our project.
 It's important to note that the audit_helper package must run on dbt versions above or equal to 1.2.0 and below 2.0.0.
 Next, the two steps below will guide you on how to install and get audit_helper up and running.

 1. First, add a `packages.yml` file to your dbt project, if you don't have one already.
-Inside the `packages.yml` file, add the audit_helper packabey by copying and pasting the code below.
+Inside the `packages.yml` file, add the `audit_helper` package by copying and pasting the code below.
 Note that this file should be at the same level as your `dbt_project.yml` file.

     ```yaml
     packages: